Maalik

 In Islamic belief, Maalik (مَٰالِكُ) (Note: Different pronunciation with Malik from the Names of God in Islam.) denotes an angel in Hell/Purgatory (جهنم) who guarded the Hellfire and assisted by other angel guards (Q) known as Zabaniyah (الزبانية).
 In the Qur'an, Maalik is mentioned in as the chief of angels of hell.
 The earliest codices offer various alternative spellings of this word including malak, meaning "angel", instead of a proper name.

 Etymology

-The native authorities derived the name from mlk, meaning to possess, rule over.
-This root may have influenced the form, but the source is doubtless the Biblical Moloch located in Gehenna.
+The native authorities derived the name from mlk, meaning "to possess, rule over".

 In Qur'an

 In and the following, the Qur'an describes Maalik telling the people in hell that they must remain there:

 Indeed, the wicked will be in the torment of Hell forever.
 It will never be lightened for them, and there they will be overwhelmed with despair.
 We did not wrong them, but it was they who were the wrongdoers.
 They will cry, "O Mâlik!
 Let your Lord finish us off."
 He will answer, "You are definitely here to stay."
 We certainly brought the truth to you, but most of you were resentful of the truth.